ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

     }
 ```

 The rest of the code is the same as that implemented in `ComponentBase` with the addition of `RenderAsync`.
-This method ensures a render occurs when it's called by yielding, and giving the Renderer some UI thread time.
+This method yields once `StateHasChanged` is called, freeing the UI Synchronisation Context, and allowing the Renderer to render the component.

 ```csharp